• Skip to primary navigation

 What is a Paisa in Colombia?

-While I was planning my trip to Colombia for the very first time, I had no idea about the paisa culture and how significant it actually was and is.
+When I was planning my trip to Colombia for the first time, I had no idea about the Paisa culture and how significant it actually was and is.

 Not only in Colombia but this ‘Paisa effect’ as it were, also has ripples in the rest of Latin America.
 In some cases, it has even spread as far as Japan.